 Domestic abuse

-Read about domestic abuse in people with disabilities, how it affects them and how to get help.
+Read about intersectionality, how it affects people experiencing domestic abuse, and how to help.

 Domestic abuse can affect men and women of any age, from any culture or religion, in a heterosexual or same sex relationship, in a family relationship (or not in a relationship at all), living with or apart from their abuser.